 Try Our Fast and Easy Method for Cooking Perfect Scallops at Home

 Fast, delicious, and rarely seen in a home kitchen, scallops are like the unicorn of easy dinner entrées.
-If you love eating these marvelous mollusks at restaurants and are eager to go pro at home, read on before you dive in—the four essential tips outlined here will make all the difference when you cook scallops in your own kitchen.
-While the information is mostly for the classic pan-seared preparation, scallops are a versatile protein that can be skewered and grilled, broiled, or baked, or even cured in a dish like ceviche.
+If you love eating these marvelous mollusks at restaurants and are eager to go pro at home, read on before you dive in.
+The four essential tips outlined here will make all the difference when you cook scallops in your own kitchen.
+While the information is mostly for the classic pan-seared preparation, scallops are a versatile protein that can be skewered and grilled, broiled, baked, or even cured in a dish like ceviche.
 Apart from the ceviche, keeping the following guidelines in mind for whichever way you cook them is a very good idea.

 Dry, Dry, and Then Dry Them Some More

 To prepare scallops that end up perfectly cooked with a crisp, deep-golden-brown crust, you need to start at the store.
-Look for scallops labeled "dry" or "dry-packed;" this means they haven't been "wet-packed," as in treated with a chemical preservative (and in turn packs in a ton of extra unnecessary moisture).
+Look for scallops labeled "dry" or "dry-packed;" this means they haven't been "wet-packed," as in treated with a chemical preservative (which in turn packs in a ton of extra unnecessary moisture).

 Ready to cook?
 Before you turn on the burner, get out a platter or a baking sheet and line it with a double layer of paper towels (or a clean kitchen towel).
 Arrange the scallops on the tray, cover with another layer of towels, and gently but thoroughly press around each scallop to absorb as much moisture as possible.
 Wait to season them until you're ready to cook; salt draws moisture out so the scallops will get wet again if they sit for too long.